tengkuhafidz/Teacher-Student-API/README.md

 ```

 ### Running the project
+1. Ensure you have Node.js installed on your machine
-1. Open the project folder and run `npm install` in the project folder
+2. Open the project folder and run `npm install` in the project folder
-2. Run `npm start`.
+3. Run `npm start`.
 The server will run at port 3000